talhxv/madadgar/README.md

 ## Introduction

 Madadgar simplifies the process of finding reliable service providers for home-related tasks.
-Whether you need plumbing, electrical, or other services, Madadgar connects you with local professionals.
+Whether you need plumbing, electrical, or other services, Madadgar connects you with local freelance workers willing to lend you a helping hand at the most reasonable prices.

 ## Features